 This is important for men you may have acne flare ups from time to time as essential oils that are naturally antiseptics will actually clear out your pores thus likely reducing the occurrence of acne.
 Every man of course is different, so results will vary from one guy to the next.

 In addition to skin benefits its critical to mention the potency of essential oils.
-As inferred earlier, essential oils only make up a small portion of any beard oil, typically around 5% to 10%.
+As inferred earlier, essential oils only make up a small portion of any beard oil, typically less than 5%.

 If you ever have a reaction to beard oil (although rare), in most cases it will be due to an essential oil.
 If you have severely sensitive skin, of course you will always want to consult with your physician or dermatologist, we would recommend steering clear of any citrus based essential oils as they are more likely to cause general skin irritation.

 As the beard trend has taken off as of late, naturally you will have “premium” and “thrifty” or “economy” beard oils within the marketplace.

 There are a few things to keep in mind when considering any of these beard oils.

 First off, a good rule of thumb is that if the beard oil vendor doesn’t list the ingredients on the label, its best to avoid that product.
 Since this is a oil that you will be applying on a regular basis, the last thing you need to be doing is applying a mystery solution and experiencing unintended results.

 Secondly, and this goes for the cheaper oils, make sure you avoid products that contain synthetic ingredients (i.e. silicone), as these actually don’t provide any sort of skin or hair benefits for your face or beard.

-Lastly, this one is actually a great thing to look out for, is if the beard oil contains Vitamin E oil.
+Lastly, this one is actually a great thing to look out for, is if the beard oil contains Vitamin E oil (sometimes listed as Tocopheryl Acetate).
 Vitamin E oil is a nice little benefit that beard oil vendors are starting to include within their products.
 Vitamin E provides an extra layer of benefits for both your hair and skin that aren’t already covered in a carrier or essential oil.